 - Replace the nylock nuts

-- Retighten the u-bolts in a diagonal rotation until the fishplate starts to bend
+- Retighten the u-bolts in a diagonal rotation until the fishplate starts to bend.

 Following these steps, each service will resolve caravanning problems with u-bolts.
 If you are unsure about checking the u-bolts, call your service technician to book a service before your next trip.
 It may just save your life.